mcandre/crit/README.md

 # FAQ

-## How can I provide more disk space for Docker?
+## How can I provide more resources to Docker?

+* For laptops, ensure host is receiving power from a wall outlet
+* Quit any other resource-intensive applications that may be running
+* Set `CPUs` to the number of (efficiency) cores
+* Set `Memory` to 8 GB or higher
+* Set `Swap` to 1 GB or higher
+* Set `Virtual disk limit` to 128 GB or higher
 * Remove stale containers listed in `docker ps -a`
 * Remove stale images listed in `docker images`
 * Run `docker system prune -a`